egeorgie1/Measurements-experiment/README.md

 # Measurements-experiment
-A bash script modeling a medical measurement experiment
+A bash script modeling a medical measurement experiment.
+The script uses the SoX command line utility for audio processing.